-Dr. Bradley Schwartz is Professor and Chairman of Urology at Southern Illinois University School of Medicine and Director of the Center for Urologic Minimally Invasive Surgery and Endourology.
+Dr. Bradley Schwartz is Professor and the Frank and Linda Vala Endowed Chairman of Urology at Southern Illinois University School of Medicine and Director of the Center for Urologic Minimally Invasive Surgery and Endourology.
 He specializes in minimally invasive surgery for adrenal disease, both malignant and benign kidney disease, laparoscopy, robotics and stone disease.

 Dr. Schwartz completed his surgical and urologic residency training at Madigan Army Medical Center in Tacoma, Washington and completed fellowship training in endourology and laparoscopy at the University of California at San Francisco.
 Prior to joining the faculty of SIU, he served as the Director of Endourology and Laparoscopy at Tripler Regional Medical Center in Honolulu, Hawaii and the Director of the North Texas Center for Laparoscopy and Endourology.
 He has served on the faculty as Assistant Professor of Surgery at F. Edward Hebert School of Medicine in Bethesda, Maryland, Assistant Clinical Professor of Urology at the University of California, San Francisco and Associate Professor of Urology at the University of North Texas Health Sciences Center in Fort Worth.
 He is currently a Colonel in the United States Army Reserves.